 A sufficient daily amount of protein is 0.75 to 0.80 grams per kilogramme of body weight.
 A diet too high in protein might injure your kidneys and cause other health problems.

-Here’s how BlackGrain from YellowFields™ helps adjusting the protein content in recipes while maintaining the nutritional balance.
+Here’s how BlackGrain from YellowFields® rapeseed ingredients can help to adjust the protein content in recipes while maintaining nutritional balance.

 The global protein megatrend leaves other nutrients in the by-lines